 Here are the differences that I have found among the DIY recipes.
 You can find the recipes using Non-Sanded Grout and Plaster of Paris in this post.

 Plus: $16 for a bag.
-It will make a dozen or more quarts of chalk paint.
-Gives the best coverage – no bleed-through of wood tannins.
+Gives nice coverage – no bleed-through of wood tannins.

 Plaster of Paris:

 Plus: Costwise this is the cheapest way to go.
 A half gallon container is $12.
 It will make a dozen or so quarts of paint.
 It is a finer powder than the non-sanded grout, so mixing it is easier.
 No bleed-through of wood tannins.

 Negative: My best mixture to date was made with Plaster of Paris.
 I made a mixture back in August using latex Glidden (blue label) paint in a satin finish.
 I had leftover and stored the mixture in my basement.
 Six months later, I opened it up and it was still creamy and easy to stir.
 I used it to transform this desk organizer for my sister.
 So it may or may not harden, but I like the coverage it gives for the price, so I would use it again.
 Maybe the satin finish or brand of paint I used has something to do with it.

 Calcium Carbonate Powder:

 Plus: Very fine powder that mixes well with water and then into paint.
 Less lumps than when using non-sanded grout or Plaster of Paris.
 Does not harden after mixing.
 All natural.
 This produces the smoothest mix.
 It has become my favorite recipe to use.